 FAQs on Service Mark

-What are service marks in India?
+What is service mark in India?

 Service marks are brand names or logos used to identify a service provider, and they can be a word, design, or symbol.
 Service marks are a sort of intellectual property and an intangible asset provided for the benefit of another.